Pork chop dinner fundraiser, bank account set up for injured Lanark man, 22

 Donations also can be sent to or dropped off at the bank, 126 N. Broad St., Lanark, IL 61046.
 Include “Jared Dickman fundraiser” in the check’s memo line.

 In addition, a GoFundMe campaign has been set up.
-Click on https://tinyurl.com/yc64xcbt or find The Dickman Family Fundraiser at www.gofundme.com to donate.
+Click on tinyurl.com/yc64xcbt or find The Dickman Family Fundraiser at www.gofundme.com to donate.

 Dickman, son of Connan and Tina Dickman, is in critical condition at Javon Bea Hospital in Rockford.